robertobianchini/threejs/README.md

 threejs
 =======
 All my works, tests and projects with WebGL and ThreeJS.
-They are not plug and play, you'll need the point the import path of the libraries to your local installation.
+They are not plug and play, you'll need the correct path to the libraries of your local installation.